Minnesota National Guard recognizes partnership with LGBTQ+ community leader, veteran

 |0

-This work, Minnesota National Guard recognizes partnership with LGBTQ+ community leader, veteran [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Minnesota National Guard recognizes partnership with LGBTQ+ community leader, veteran, by SSG Mahsima Alkamooneh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT